Nvidia turns to driver-assistance market as robo-taxis stall

 Nvidia’s new self-driving technology uses the “Orin” processing chip the company launched in December.
 Shapiro said he expected vehicles using the system could start production in early 2023.

 Shapiro declined to comment on pricing or potential automaker customers.
-However, he said the Nvidia chips will be part of a larger system that includes cameras and will likely be built by traditional automotive suppliers such as Continental AG , ZF Friedrichshafen AG or Robert Bosch.
+However, he said the Nvidia chips will be part of a larger system that includes cameras and will likely be built by traditional automotive suppliers such as Continental AG, ZF Friedrichshafen AG or Robert Bosch [ROBG.UL].

+“We’re the (artificial intelligence) brain that would go into this,” Shapiro said.